The Three Regimes of Offline-to-Online Reinforcement Learning: Empirical Study

 \subsection{\Comparable Regime: $J(\pi_0) \approx J(\pi_\D)$}

-In the \Comparable regime, the pretrained policy and the dataset behavior policy achieve similar performance, i.e., $J(\pi_0) \approx J(\pi_\D)$.
-Representative results are shown in Figure~\ref{fig:plt_comparable}, with the complete set of results provided in the appendix (Figure~\ref{fig:plt_comparable_all}).
+In this regime, the pretrained policy and the offline dataset yield similar performance.
+The complete results are provided in the appendix (Figure~\ref{fig:plt_comparable_all}).
 Our framework predicts that $\pi_0$-centric and $\mathcal{D}$-centric methods should yield comparable outcomes once fully optimized.
 Empirically, only 2 out of 8 settings are statistically indistinguishable under $t$-tests.
 This seems at odds with the prediction.
 However, closer inspection shows that the differences are minor: in 6 of 8 settings the mean gap between categories is less than 0.1.
 These small gaps indicate that both anchors provide similar prior knowledge, exactly as the framework suggests.

 Why, then, do mismatches arise at all?
 The key is that effect sizes in this regime are small by construction.
 When $\pi_0$ and $\mathcal{D}$ are nearly tied, outcomes become highly sensitive to hyperparameters, initialization, and other implementation details.
 In our study, we fixed a limited set of representative variants and hyperparameters across all settings to avoid over-tuning.
 This conservative design choice helps comparability but can also tip results in such close cases.